rokath/cobs/README.md

 <!-- GETTING STARTED -->
 ##  3. <a name='GettingStarted'></a>Getting Started

+* Clone the project with `git clone git@github.com:rokath/cobs.git` for example.
 * Run `go vet ./...` to check build environment.
 * Run `go test ./...` to perform tests.
-Can take a few seconds.
+Can take a minute.

 * Add [cobs.c](./cobs.c) to your embedded project and use function `COBSEncode` to convert a buffer into COBS format.
 Or use function `COBSDecode` for the other direction.
 * After transmitting one (or more) COBS package(s) transmit a 0-delimiter byte.